HomeCheat Sheets › AP Physics Cheat Sheet 2026

 $\bar{v} = \frac{v + v_0}{2}$Constant acceleration only

 Projectile motion: Horizontal ($a=0$): $x = v_{0x}t$.
-Vertical ($a = -g$): use kinematics above.
-Components are independent.
+Vertical ($a = -g$): use kinematics above with $g = 9.8$ m/s².
+The two components are completely independent.

 Forces & Newton's Laws P1 PC